Grief is agony.

 remember that your surviving cat has no control over the situation; it

-bond more with the surviving cat, though this is not compulsory.
+bond more with the surviving cat, though this does not always happen.

 Relief